INRIA/scikit-learn-mooc/_sources/ensemble/ensemble_wrap_up_quiz.md

-# 🏁 Wrap-up quiz
+# 🏁 Wrap-up quiz 6

 **This quiz requires some programming to be answered.**

-This wrap-up quiz uses the penguins dataset, but not that **we do not use the traditional `Species` column** as predictive target:
+This wrap-up quiz uses the penguins dataset, but notice that **we do not use the traditional `Species` column** as predictive target:

 ```python
 import pandas as pd